cvl-umass/AdaptCLIPZS/README.md

 ## Citation
-If you use this code for your research, please cite the following paper.
+If you find our work useful, please consider citing:

 ```
 @article{saha2024improved,